Small Cell Lung Cancer

 One way to check for small cell lung cancer is to examine mucus from the lungs under a microscope.
 This test requires that a person cough very hard to bring up plegm.
 Doctors can also draw fluid from between the lung and chest wall to check for abnormal cells.

 Doctors can also take samples of tissue from lymph nodes or suspicious masses using a thin needle.
-Another test is called bronchoscopy.
+Another common test is called bronchoscopy.
 Doctors thread a slender tube with a camera through the mouth into the lungs.
 Once in place, she or he can look directly at the tumor and take tissue samples.

 Because small cell lung cancer spreads so quickly and widely, it is important to check other parts of the body as well.
 Tests might include a bone scan, bone marrow biopsy, CT or MRI scan of the head and brain.
 Additional biopsies can help determine how the cancer is spreading.